Free Poetry Contests 2026

 ABC Poetry Contest

-Write a five line ABC poem in which each line begins with the next consecutive letter of the alphabet.
-Let the sequence shape your structure while developing a clear image, idea, or mood across the five lines.
+Write a five line ABC poem in which each line begins with the next letter of the alphabet.

 Deadline: October 22, 2026